asmundwien/safer-version-lens/README.md

 - `🟡 Low`
 - `✅` None known

+Clicking a version marked as vulnerable opens a detailed list of all known vulnerabilities for that version, with direct links to their advisory (CVE) pages.

 Quick-update buttons can automatically **exclude versions above your configured severity threshold**.

+This makes it easier to understand _what_ you’re patching — and _why_ — instead of blindly upgrading everything anything.

 ### 🔒 Time Quarantine Support (pnpm, Yarn & npm)